muhammad21236/k8s-networking/README.md

 ## 📌 License

-This project is open-source and available under the [MIT License](https://chatgpt.com/c/LICENSE).
+This project is open-source and available under the [MIT License](LICENSE).

 ---

 ## 🙌 Author

 **Muhammad**

+---